ex-nerd/ex-nerd.hugo/content/diabetes/kinds_of_diabetes_car_analogy.md

 ## Type 1b (idiopathic)

-> Your gas tank is rusting and quickly developing holes, but the mechanic hasn't
+> Your gas tank is rusting and quickly starting to leak, but the mechanic hasn't
-> figured out why it's happening.
+> been able to figure out why it's happening.

 The term
 [idiopathic diabetes](https://www.healthcentral.com/article/idiopathic-diabetes)